-Entrepreneurs use a Cobb-Douglas constant returns-to-scale technology that uses real estate and labor as inputs.
-They produce an intermediate good Y_t according to where A is the technology parameter, h is real estate input, and L is the labor input.
-Output cannot be transformed immediately into consumption c_t : following Bernanke et al. (1999), I assume that retailers purchase the intermediate good from entrepreneurs at the wholesale price P_t^w and transform it into a composite final good, whose price index is P_t .
+The first-order condition with respect to M't/P_t yields a standard money demand equation.
+Since I focus in what follows on interest rates rules, money supply will always meet money demand at the desired where A is the technology parameter, h is real estate input, L is the labor input.
+Output cannot be immediately transformed into consumption c_t : following Bernanke, Gertler and Gilchrist (1999), I assume that retailers purchase the intermediate good from entrepreneurs at the wholesale price P_t^w and transform it into a composite final good, whose price index is P_t .
 With this notation, $X_t \equiv P_t/P_t^w$ denotes the markup of final over intermediate goods.